awstomburge/hlc302-cdk/README.md

 12. Navigate to *API Gateway*.
 Click the API called `start-chat-connect`.
 From the **Actions** menu, select **Enable CORS**. <img width="1255" alt="image" src="https://user-images.githubusercontent.com/79946101/143143720-250b2e3a-e15d-4a2d-a9b1-f01ee9ed7d6e.png">
  Check the boxes for `DEFAULT 4XX` and `DEFAULT 5XX`.
 Click **Enable CORS and replace existing CORS headers**.
 Click **Yes, replace existing values**.
 13. Select **Actions** and **Deploy API**.
 In the box that appears, select `prod` in the **Deployment Stage** box and click **Deploy**.
+14. Repeat steps #12 and #13 for the `chime-meeting-operations` API in API Gateway.

 ## Starting the Agents View
 1. Right click the folder `fronend-agent`, press download, and then unzip the folder.